 Julia is a freshman at Hofstra University in the Physician Assistant Studies Program.

 Nam is a freshman at Georgetown University majoring in environmental biology.

-Michael is a freshman at URI majoring in cell and molecular biology.
+Michael is a sophomore at URI majoring in cell and molecular biology.

-Robbie is a junior at UMich majoring in mechanical engineering.
+Robbie is a senior at UMich majoring in mechanical engineering.

-Ethan is a junior at Hartford majoring in acoustic engineering and music.
+Ethan is a senior at Hartford majoring in acoustic engineering and music.